zoepiran/zp/README.md

 ---

 #### About

-I am a PhD candidate at the Hebrew University of Jerusalem, supervised by [Dr. Mor Nitzan](https://www.nitzanlab.com/).
-I focus on decoding cellular identities in single-cell data, developing computational frameworks to
-1. _Disentangle_ and _reconstruct_ the multiple facets of cellular identity from single-cell data by filtering known biological signals and applying semi-supervised disentanglement methods.
+I recently started my postdoc at Genentech and Stanford, hosted by [Aviv Regev](https://www.roche.com/about/leadership/aviv-regev), and [Jure Leskovec](https://cs.stanford.edu/people/jure/).
+I did my PhD at the Hebrew University of Jerusalem under the supervision of [Mor Nitzan](https://www.nitzanlab.com/copy-of-home), where my research focused on decoding cellular identities in single-cell data to explore axes of biological variation.
+I developed computational frameworks to disentangle and reconstruct the multifaceted nature of cellular identity by filtering known biological signals and applying semi-supervised disentanglement methods.
-2. Infer the _underlying structure_ of different biological processes.
-3. Model and predict _information encoding mechanisms_ in cells.

-I finished my MSc in Physics in 2020 at the Hebrew University of Jerusalem advised by [Prof. Naftali Tishby](https://en.wikipedia.org/wiki/Naftali_Tishby) and [Prof. Zohar Ringel](http://old.phys.huji.ac.il/~zohar.ringel/).
+I finished my MSc in Physics in 2020 at the Hebrew University of Jerusalem advised by [Naftali Tishby](https://en.wikipedia.org/wiki/Naftali_Tishby) and [Zohar Ringel](http://old.phys.huji.ac.il/~zohar.ringel/).
 My thesis was at the interface between information theory and statistical mechanics suggesting a technique for dimensionality reduction.
 Previously I received my BSc, double major in Physics and Computer Science, from The Hebrew University of Jerusalem in 2018.